 Hamilton North - Griffiths and Chatham Roads

-Roads and Maritime Services is investigating options to improve pedestrian safety at the intersection of Griffiths and Chatham roads.
+Roads and Maritime Services is carrying out improvements at the intersection of Griffiths and Chatham roads to improve pedestrian safety.

 Griffiths Road is used by more than 30,000 vehicles daily and is the major commuter and freight route connecting the M1 Pacific Motorway to the urban centre of Newcastle.

 The intersection of Griffiths and Chatham Roads at Hamilton is an important entry point for residents, commuters and industry accessing the Newcastle showground, local businesses and parks.